How To Concat In PostgreSQL

-The pipe || operator of Postgres combines multiple or more than one string/text into a single value.
+The pipe || operator of Postgres combines multiple strings or more than one string/texts into a single value.
 This operator is also called a string concatenation operator.

 The syntax is given below.